leblancja/devshells/README.md

-A selection of nix flakes for setting up nix devshells (conntained development environments) with all required libraries and tools installed and configured.
+A selection of nix flakes for setting up contained development environment shells with all required libraries and tools installed and configured.

-I recommend installing direnv which enables the shell automatically upon navigating into the project directory.
+I recommend also installing direnv which enables the shell automatically upon navigating into the project directory.

 How to use: